 Learning to gauge your dough to see when it is ready is something that you will learn over time, and I encourage you to keep practicing and perfecting it.
 Watch the dough and not the clock.

-Doing a pre-shape can help gauge if your dough has proofed enough.
-Once you think bulk fermentation has finished perform one more set of folds to shape the dough into a ball.
+Doing a pre-shape can help gauge if your dough has been proofed enough.
+Once you think bulk fermentation has finished, perform one more set of folds to shape the dough into a ball.